ashwin027/scenario-examples/kubernetes-2node-namespace-excercise/step1/text.md

-Create a new namespace called nginx
+Create a new namespace called nginx.
+Testing